 Check out this related article: Where Can A Teenager Publish Their Work Online?

-For some people, they spend so much time trying to figure out how to do it the best way or the right way for them or whatever the case might be.
+For some people, they spend so much time trying to figure out how to do it.
+The best way or the right way for them or whatever the case might be.
 It is better just to choose a very simple standard path.

+So, what's the next step after first draft complete?
 The path that I am describing here is by far the simplest way to go about doing that.
 So we are going to get the cover created.
 We are also going to format the manuscript.

 Find a tool that is going to meet our needs.
-To get it into a format that we can turn it into a Kindle book or Epub if we prefer.
+To get it into a format that we can turn into a Kindle book or Epub if we prefer.
 That tool should also be able to turn it into a version that we can have as a Print On Demand.

 We can then use it on Amazon Kindle or IngramSpark or Lulu.
 I use most of these services specifically so that you can maximize the profits that you will be making from the royalties on these particular ebooks.